ravecrocker/LoE-PrivateServer/README.md

 - endDialog : For debugging only.
 Used when talking to NPCs.
 - setDialogMsg message : For debugging only.
 Used when talking to NPCs.
 - dbgStressLoad : For debugging only.
 Load GemMine on all clients now.
+- listQuests : Lists the state of the player's quests
+- listInventory : Lists the items in the player's inventory
+- listWorn : Lists the items worn by the player's pony

 <h3>List of scenes</h3>
 To use with the command "load scene".